aherbert/gdsc-smlm/docs/index.rst

    * - :ref:`results_plugins:Results Manager`
      - Allows conversion of the localisation results into different formats, e.g. files or images.

+   * - :ref:`results_plugins:Batch Load Results`
+     - Allows multiple files to be loaded into memory.

+   * - :ref:`results_plugins:Batch Save Results`
+     - Allows multiple results sets to be saved to file.

    * - :ref:`results_plugins:Summarise Results`
      - Displays a summary of the results held in memory.